-Only when we consider that there are other Leica M models that are nice to have, and that the Leica M10 is still extremely hard to find in stock in any camera store, does the decision-making process become a little more cluttered.
+Only when we consider that there are other Leica M models that are nice to have, does the decision-making process become a little more cluttered.
 Which to get?
 I will get into that as we move on, but as a single statement, you may take this with you:

 If you know your Star Wars, you know that the “Force” which the Jedi uses, is an energy field created by all living things.
 The Jedi senses and uses the Force, and his tool is the light sword.
 It has everything to do with photography.

 A camera is very simple, or at least it should be.
 It's all about light, and apart from focusing, light is all you have to know about photography.

 The three small words that means the most in photography

 It's all about light and there are just 3 controls for you to take control of so the picture looks right.

 The razor-thin metal curtain that separates the dark and the light is named after the shutters in front of windows that keep the sun out.

 Shutter speed is how long the curtain is up and the sensor is exposed to the light that goes through the lens.

 The rest of the time, the curtain is down and the sensor rests in the darkness.

 In the beginning of photography, the photographer's hand in front of the lens acted as the shutter to keep it all in the darkness.